RevConcept/the_mic/README.md

 Three Options Pages:

-1. Home Page -
+1. Page Options -
-	Home Page options are setup into tabs: page order, and intro section.
+	Page Options are setup into tabs: page order, and intro section.
 3. Google Maps -
 	Embedded Google Map of Antigua Barbuda is the default.
 Map options include, LatLan and zoom level.
 	Note: no pin point at this time, but an option can easily be added.